-Using Abbotsford as an analogue for a future Victoria made sense initially because of the significantly warmer mean summer temperature in the mainland city, compared to its coastal counterpart, over the historical period.
+Using historical Abbotsford data as an analogue for a future Victoria made sense initially because of the significantly warmer mean summer temperature in the mainland city, compared to its coastal counterpart, over the historical period.

-“It wasn’t quite an ‘Oh crap’ moment, because it was still sufficiently early on in the process, but this did require us to review and re-size some of the heating and ventilation design; move a window from over here to over there, and so on,” David says.
+“It wasn’t quite an ‘Oh crap’ moment, because it was still sufficiently early on in the process, but this did require us to review and resize some of the heating and ventilation design; move a window from over here to over there, and so on,” David says.

 The energy constraints imposed by the Passive House design are significant, so these findings have implications beyond thermal comfort alone.
 Given that the two towers will be among the largest Passive House certified buildings in North America, UVic worked closely with the Darmstadt-based Passivhaus Institute, a leading research institution which also provides certification and expert consultancy services in the design of a wide range of Passive House building types.
-Given the scale of ambition, the exercise was novel even for them.
+Given the scale of the project, the exercise was novel even for them.
 For example, restaurants are very energy intensive and normally do not fit within the Passive House model.
 But the cafeteria UVic had envisioned would be substantial, servicing the entire campus.
 Consultations even took place between UVic and the Institute over the food menu in order to reduce energy consumption in the kitchen, meaning fewer hot food items like pizza and hamburgers and more cold ones such as sandwiches and sushi.

-In the end, the team chose to stick with the solution that had improved the original design in order to meet the more severe summer conditions projected for Victoria in the 2050’s.
+In the end, the team chose to stick with the solution that had improved upon the original design in order to meet the more severe summer conditions projected for Victoria in the 2050s.
 But the realization that significant changes to a building design would be required simply depending on whether the assumed future time horizon of the building should be 30 years versus 60 years gave them pause.
 It brought home the difficulty, but also the necessity, of making local adaptation decisions today based on the best available, future-looking climate information that science can provide.